What Karma Really Means (It's Not Cosmic Revenge)

 Is karma the same as fate or destiny?

 No. Buddhism explicitly rejects fatalism.
 Karma means your past actions influence your present, but your present actions can change your future.
-You're not locked into a predetermined path.
+You are not locked into a predetermined path.

 Does karma mean bad people will be punished?

 Karma isn't a punishment system run by a cosmic judge.
-It's more like cause and effect—plant seeds of kindness, harvest kindness; plant seeds of harm, harvest suffering.
+It works more like cause and effect: plant seeds of kindness, harvest kindness; plant seeds of harm, harvest suffering.
 The timing isn't instant, which is why it seems unfair in the short term.